gogolqx/seba-backend/README.md

-# seba-backend
+# seba-golocal-backend group 34
-+ Here is repo for seba-golocal backend based on Express.
++ Here is the repo for seba-golocal backend based on Express.
 + For our frontend, please go [seba-golocal-frontend](https://github.com/sencege/seba-frontend).
 > basic info
   "name": "golocal-backend",